AviatrixSystems/Docs/HowTos/rbac_faq.rst

 In this example, Alice creates a read_only user George.
 Alice performs the following steps.

  1. Alice logs in and navigates to Accounts > Account Users > **+Add New**.
  #.
 Alice adds a user named George and adds a User Name, User Email, and Password.
-For RBAC Groups, select read_only.
+For RBAC Groups, she selects read_only.

 Can there be multiple admin users?
 ----------------------------------------------------------